osu-mercury-robotics/MercuryRoboticsWebsite/_officers/social_media_rep.md

 ---
 name:
-position: Social Media Rep
+position: Social Media Manager
 major:
 email:
 img:
-importance: 8
+importance: 9
 ---
 <!-- Description of the positions role and responsibilities -->
-The social media representative ...
+The social media manager shall update and manage the organization through various means of social media.